Battle of Novi (1799): Bagration and Miloradovich in battle

+Melas' movement

 In due course, Derfelden's division arrived at the front and was hurled into a new attack near Novi.
 Kray's wing attacked once more and his attack stalled.
-Around 11:30 am Suvarov directed the Allied left wing under Melas to advance.
-However, Melas declined to attack Novi as ordered.
-Instead, he carefully reconnoitered the ground and decided to assault the French right flank.
-The Austrian sent Nobili's two battalions and two squadrons south along the east bank of the Scrivia River toward Serravalle to guard against any French threat from that direction.
-The remainder of the left wing moved down the west bank of the river with Mittrowsky's brigade on the left and the grenadier brigades on the right.
-Melas instructed Lusignan's brigade to attack to the east of Novi while Loudon's brigade made a wider sweep to the east.
+Around 11:30 am Suvorov directed the Allied left wing under Melas to advance.
+However, Melas, shortly after Derfelden left, declined to attack Novi as ordered by Suvorov's sent adjutant Colonel Lavrov.
+Instead of a full-fledged frontal attack on the right of the Novi position, he carefully reconnoitered the ground and also decided to head out east of this strong position—on the distant right flank.
+The Austrian sent Nobili's two battalions and two squadrons south along the east bank of the Scrivia River toward the Serravalle Castle to prevent any French threat from that direction.
+Nobili was aided by Lieutenant Colonel Dworschak and the garrison of Serravalle Castle, which made a sortie into the town.
+The remainder of the left wing, the main force, moved down the west bank of the river with Mittrowsky's brigade on the left and the grenadier battalions on the right, to help the Russians against Watrin as directed; Melas would instruct Lusignan's brigade to attack to the east of Novi in conjunction with Derfelden, while Loudon's brigade made a wider sweep eastwards toward the heights with Mittrowsky.
+Loudon and Mittrowsky headed that way due to pressure from the Austro-Russian commander in chief, who directed them to be moved from the east bank, thus only Nobili's brigade remained there, going to Serravalle.
+At the same time Melas himself with Lusignan's brigade and Liechtenstein's cavalry joined the Russian left flank.
+Melas was criticized for his rather slow progress, although Suvorov reported to Francis II that Melas' column "moved forward with the speed of an arrow."

 Around 3:00 pm the most recent Austro-Russian attack was repulsed from the line of heights.
+According to Gryazev's chronicles, Rosenberg Grenadiers advanced half way up the slopes, but recoiled in the face of a fire at point blank range.
+They were saved from destruction by Suvorov, who ordered them to veer to the right, and then fall back downhill.
 By this time Watrin had positioned his division on the heights to the east of Novi.
 Lusignan's grenadiers made three frontal attacks on Watrin without breaking through.
 Meanwhile, Loudon's grenadiers approached Watrin's right flank and Mittrowsky's command threatened an even deeper envelopment.
 In the face of the new attacks, Watrin's division crumbled.
 Saint-Cyr threw the 106th Line Demi Brigade into a counterattack which stopped the Austrians and captured Lusignan, who was wounded.
 By 5:00 pm, Watrin and the 106th were finally beaten by superior numbers and retreated.
 On the opposite flank Kray attacked again between 3:00 and 4:00 pm.